What is the Best Way to Learn Spanish?

 Krashen’s Theory of Second Language Acquisition

-We also strongly believe in the theories of language scientist Stephen Krashen.
+We strongly believe in the theories of language scientist Stephen Krashen.
 Krashen’s hypothesis suggests that you will learn a language at the optimal rate as long as you understand the learning material and your classes are slightly higher than your current level.

 5 Classroom Teaching Methods